NJAldwin/HelpBrowser/README.md

 Help Browser
 ============

-A simple library that gives the programmer the power to let the browse an online help file, using an offline file as backup if internet access is unavailable.
+A simple library that gives the programmer the power to let the user browse an online help file, using an offline file as backup if internet access is unavailable.

 Usage
 ----------